instaatze/vscode-snazzy/README.md

 Visual Studio Code theme based on hyper-snazzy colors from Sindre Sorhus.

 Tested with the following languages:
-- HTML
-- CSS
+- HTML, XML, JSX
-- Javascript
+- CSS, LESS, SCSS
-- Typescript
+- Javascript, Typescript
 - C#
 - Java
 - Python
 - Markdown
 - JSON
 - INI
+- YAML

 Other languages have syntax highlighting too, it's just not guaranteed to be semantic.